Optimal quantum operations at zero energy cost: Optimal energy-preserving operations

-Using the covariance condition it is immediate to see that $F_{x,t}$ is independent of $t$.
+Using the covariance condition one immediately sees that $F_{x,t}$ is independent of $t$.
 Physically, this means that energy-preserving transformations perform equally well on all possible inputs that are connected by time evolution.

-More generally, it is interesting to consider all the transformations corresponding to the successful instances of a quantum filter.
+More generally, it is interesting to consider the probabilistic transformations obtained by postselection over the outcomes of a quantum measurement.
+We will call a \emph{filter} an instrument $\{\map M_x\}_{x\in\set X}$ along with a partition of outcome set $\set X$ into two disjoint subsets---$X_{\rm succ}$ and $X_{\rm fail}$---which correspond to successful and unsuccessful instances, respectively.
 Averaging the fidelity over the successful instances, we obtain the value

 where $ p( x|{\rm succ}) $ is the conditional probability of obtaining $x$ given that a successful outcome has occurred.
 Making the filter explicit, the average fidelity can be rewritten as